pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 SomeClass(true): F[Boolean]
 {% endhighlight %}

-So this means that I can't just, for example, do the following:
+While the following isn't:

 {% highlight scala %}
-SomeClass("hello"): F[Int]
+SomeClass("hello"): F[Int] // does not compile
 {% endhighlight %}

-The above won't work.
-Now lets expand this into something more concrete:
+Now lets expand this into something more concrete (with traits and classes):

 {% highlight scala %}
 sealed trait F[A]